 Very nice hike.
 Lots to look at and well marked path.
-Someone says it's closed, but that is incorrect.
+Someone said it's closed, but that is incorrect.
 The loop is closed but you can still hike up the peak.
 Great workout for someone doing trail runs that wants to get some steep elevation.
-To get to the beginning just walk of devil canyon road and where the road splits to form a trail and road veer right on the trail and it'll take you A to a bridge which begins the ascent
+To get to the beginning just walk up devil canyon road and where the road splits to form a trail and road veer right on the trail.
+This will take you to a bridge which begins the ascent the real trail

 Nice trail through some woods and heading above Lagunitas.
 Views on the top of the ridge are great.
 Can see Tomales Bay and other vistas.
 Trail is pretty well traveled.
 We went counter-clockwise starting from Samuel P Taylor SP day use area.